-Program Number-When enabled, specifies the program number to capture, when multiple programs are present in the stream.
+Program Number-When enabled, specifies the program number (range 1-65535) in the PAT to capture, when multiple programs are present in the stream.
+When left blank, Live Capture assumes the source is unicast.
 When disabled, the first available program is used.